Killian-p/Dashboard/README.md

 # Dashboard
 Epitech AppDev project

-to start the project, do:
+To start the project, do:
 ```sh
 ./run.sh
 ```